Goat Story 2

-Goat Story 2 is a 2012 Czech animated comedy feature film (Kozí příběh se sýrem).
+Goat Story 2 is a 2012 Czech adult animated comedy feature film (Kozí příběh se sýrem).
 Directed by Jan Tománek and produced by Art And Animation studio, it is a sequel to the 2008 film Goat Story.
 The film was animated by a changed team from the first film, with animators joining the project from Spain, Bulgaria and India.
 The film was released in 2D and 3D and was rendered in in-house GPU renderer FurryBall.

 Plot

 After the events of the first Goat Story, the Goat leaves old Prague for the fairy cheese kingdom and must save the parents of her new friends.
 The goat and her friends are joined by three sidekicks: Tall, Broad, and Sharp-eyed.

 Cast

 The film stars the voices of: